Shadi-Sadie/medicaid-foreign-born/README.md

 ### Cleaned data

-In the next step, using my inclusion criteria I created a subset of data, fixed the mismatch, changed the vacant values with NA a this would be the cleaneddata1.
+In the next step, using my inclusion criteria I created a subset of data, called PREACS with

+fixed the mismatch, changed the vacant values with NA a this would be the

 But, you will also find cleaneddata2 in the folder that would be the final data set whihch includes my created variable as well and exported it to Stata format for future use.

 I will use both R and Stata for running analyses.
 For now, I only used R for cleaning and preparing the data set for the main analysis in Stata.